PSC 400: Data Analytics for Political Science

 • Data Analysis Memos (15%): Your main task in this class will be to write a paper with your own data analysis on a question that is of interest to you.
 To help you along the way, you will submit reports about the individual steps throughout the semester.
 The memos will cover: your research question and potential confounders, your data, data cleaning, descriptive statistics, bivariate relations, (first) regression results.
 The memos should be short (2-3 pages) and typed in their entirety.
 They are graded on a scale from 1 to 5, and late submissions will be penalized by 1 point for every 24 hours past the due date.
 Any extension requests must be made to me personally and as soon as possible.
 I will provide feedback to every memo to help you improve your final paper.

 • Data Analysis Paper (30%): Your final paper should set out your research question, explain the data and statistical methods you use to investigate it, and describe what, based on your data analysis, the answer is.
 There is no minimum or maximum paper length.
 It should be as long as needed, but as short as possible.
-The papers are due at the beginning of the finals period (May 18).
+The papers are due on May 6.

 SYLLABUS